Setanna/emulate/Rules/Actions/Talent Actions/Wind Stance.md

 **Requirements:** You haven't taken an Action with the [[Movement]] Trait.

 ___
-*With a slash, the wind becomes your weapon, tearing through anything in its path.*
+*In stillness, the wind amplifies your reach, striking where your weapons cannot.*

 <br>